Cylindrical Martingale-Valued Measures, Stochastic Integration and SPDEs: Introduction

 for every $g \in G$ and $t \in [0,T]$.
 Observe that because $S$ is a Hilbert-Schmidt operator from $H$ into $G$, the equality above defines a $G$-valued square integrable martingale with second moments.
-With the help of the operator $Q_{M}$ one can extend the stochastic integral to a large class of integrands (see Definition \ref{defiNewIntegrand}) that satisfy an It\^{o} isometry (Theory \ref{theoItoIsometry}).
+With the help of the operator $Q_{M}$ one can extend the stochastic integral to a large class of integrands (see Definition \ref{defiNewIntegrand}) that satisfy an It\^{o} isometry (see \eqref{theoItoIsometry}).
+Some explicit calculations for our stochastic integral are given in Examples \ref{exampleStochIntegHilbertLevyProcess} and \ref{exampleStochIntegLinearCylinPoissonRM}.

 Some of the basic properties of the stochastic integral are given in Section \ref{subsecPropeIntegral}, and a further extension to a larger class of integrands is given in Section \ref{subsecExtensIntegral}.
 Furthermore, we prove a stochastic Fubini theorem in Section \ref{subsecStochFubini}.
 The theory developed in this article extends the corresponding theory in \cite{AlvaradoFonseca:2021}, therefore generalizes some other theories of stochastic integration in Hilbert spaces currently available in the literature (see the discussion in Section 4.2 in \cite{AlvaradoFonseca:2021}).
 Since our theory of quadratic variation was developed under the context of Banach spaces, we hope we could extend the definition of the stochastic integral to some classes of Banach spaces, for example to UMD spaces as in \cite{VeraarYaroslavtsev:2016}.